-The typical drive from Punta Gorda Airport (airport code PGD) is about 45 minutes.
+The typical drive from Punta Gorda Airport (airport code PGD) is a little over one hour.
 It is served by Allegiant and Frontier.
 Allegiant currently offers free checked and carry-on baggage for U.S. Veterans and their families.
 That policy is subject to change, but if it applies to you, it’s worth asking.

 Renting a Car in Florida

 Rental car prices can vary more than you might expect from airport to airport.
 Due to this, I think it’s a good idea to compare rental car prices before deciding what airport you will use.
-We’ve also seen situations where it was more economical to pick up a car at one airport (like Ft Myers) and return it to a different airport (like Tampa).
+We’ve also seen situations where it was more economical to pick up a car at one airport and return it to a different airport.

 Getting Around Siesta Key & Sarasota

-However, even if you have a rental car, that doesn’t mean it will always be the best choice – particularly if you plan to have a few drinks while you are out or don’t want to deal with the parking hassles that are common in Siesta Key Village.
+Even if you have a rental car that doesn’t mean it will always be the best choice – particularly if you plan to have a few drinks while you are out or don’t want to deal with the parking hassles that are common in Siesta Key Village.

 Municipal Bus System SCAT: The city of Sarasota has a fairly robust public bus system that serves Turtle Beach (the public beach immediately to the north of our condo).

 Breeze Trolley (Free): In 2017 SCAT introduced the Siesta Key Breeze Trolley that serves the entire length of Siesta Key.
 I’ve also seen it in Gulf Gate, but at the time of this publication I did not see that schedule covered in the map.
-The Breeze Trolley service is totally free, and you can find route and times of service at the following link.
+The Breeze Trolley service is totally free, and you can find route and times of service by clicking here.
 This is a good way to get to the northern beaches, Siesta Key Village and various restaurants along the way.

 On Demand Free Ride Services:

-There are several free ride services serving Siesta Key.
+There are two free ride services serving Siesta Key.
 These services operate on a tips only basis (please be generous with your driver).
-The two I see most often are Johnny’s and Siesta Key Free Ride (aka Jerry’s).
 You can either wave to a free ride driver that has room for you / your group, or call ahead of time to order a ride.

 Johnny’s Free Ride Service: 941-928-9200